samiksengupta/laravel-admin/README.md

 php artisan make:module MyModule --permissions --menuitems --seed
 ```

-This will update the `database/data/permissions.json` and `database/data/menu-items.json` files which will them be used to run the seeders to populate the database.
+This will update the `database/data/permissions.json` and `database/data/menu-items.json` files which will then be used to run the seeders to populate the database.

 If you want to skip seeding initially you can omit the `--seed` option and then make adjustments to these JSON files and run: